bitrix24/b24restdocs/api-reference/tasks/user-field/task-item-user-field-add.md

 > Scope: [`task`](../../scopes/permissions.md)
 >
-> Who can execute the method: any user
+> Who can execute the method: administrator

 The method `task.item.userfield.add` creates a new property.

-The system limitation on the field name is 20 characters.
-The prefix `UF_TASK_` is always added to the custom field name, meaning the actual length of the name is 12 characters.
+When creating a custom field, the field name `FIELD_NAME` must use the prefix `UF_`.
+If the prefix is not specified, the system will automatically add it to the beginning of the name.

 ## Parameters